MozillaSecurity/lithium/src/lithium/docs/algorithm.md

 It would be interesting to experiment and determine what effect each of these changes has on the running time.
 (I wouldn't expect asymptotic changes, just constant-factor changes.)

-- Try removing chunks from the end first.
 - Use an initial chunk sizes as close as possible to half the size of the file, instead of always using power-of-2 chunk sizes.
 - Give users an option to use the "binary search for the last line" algorithm, which might be faster when application startup time dominates.